Trust img

 How to Perform a Self-Examination at Home

-According to the World Health Organization (WHO), breast self-examination (BSE) involves two essential components, looking and feeling.
-Doing it regularly helps you become familiar with how your breasts normally look and feel, so you can notice any changes regularly.
+As cited by the World Health Organization (WHO), breast self-examination (BSE) involves two essential components, looking and feeling.
+Doing it regularly helps you become familiar with how your breasts normally look and feel, making it easier to notice any unusual changes early.

 1. Look (Visual Inspection)